flame-engine/flame/CONTRIBUTING.md

 Examples of PR titles:
  - feat: Component.childrenFactory can be used to set up a global ComponentSet factory
- - fix: avoid infinite loop in `FlameGame`
+ - fix: Avoid infinite loop in `FlameGame`
- - docs: added a `JoystickComponent` example
+ - docs: Add a `JoystickComponent` example
- - docs: improved the Mandarin README
+ - docs: Improve the Mandarin README
- - test: infinity test for `MoveEffect.to`
+ - test: Add infinity test for `MoveEffect.to`
- - refactor: optimized the structure of the game loop
+ - refactor: Optimize the structure of the game loop

 [GitHub issue]: https://github.com/flame-engine/flame/issues/new
 [GitHub issues]: https://github.com/flame-engine/flame/issues/new